 Chris Alexander: Are These Service Charges Mine?

-‘Are these service charges mine?’ is an age old question that comes up regularly in the months after a leasehold purchase, when managing agents/landlord’s chase arrears, complete the annual service charge accounts and issue deficit invoices.
+‘Are these service charges mine?’ is an age-old question that comes up regularly in the months after leasehold purchase, and when managing agents/landlord’s chase arrears, complete the annual service charge accounts and issue deficit invoices.

 The answer to this depends on whether the lease is an ‘old’ lease or a ‘new’ one.
 If it is an ‘old’ lease, i.e granted before 1st January 1996 then failure to pay service charges is an irremediable breach of the lease.
-The historic case law position is that an assignee should not be liable for service charge arrears accruing before the date of the assignment as there was neither privity of contract nor privity of estate at the time of the breach.
-‘New’ leases granted on or after 1 January 1996 means that Landlord and Tenant (Covenants) Act 1995, (which came into force on 1 January 1996, hence the date distinction) makes express provision that assignees shall not be liable for breaches of covenant prior to the date of the assignment.
+The position according to historic case-law is that an assignee should not be liable for service charge arrears accruing before the date of the assignment as there was neither privity of contract or estate at the time of the breach.
+‘New’ leases granted on or after 1 January 1996 means that the Landlord and Tenant (Covenants) Act 1995, (which came into force on 1 January 1996, hence the date distinction) makes express provision that assignees shall not be liable for breaches of covenant prior to the date of the assignment.

 If you are familiar with living in a leasehold property, then you will know that in the usual course of things a landlord collects service charges on account during the year and then at the end of the year calculates if it has spent more or less than it collected.